adlirazin7/portfolio-website/README.md

-# Responsive Portfolio Website
+# My Portfolio Website

-A simple, fully responsive portfolio website built from scratch using only vanilla HTML, CSS, and JavaScript.
-This project showcases clean and modern design principles and is optimized for all screen sizes, from desktops to mobile devices.
+This repository contains the source code for my personal portfolio website.

+**About**

+* **Purpose:** Showcase my skills, projects, and experiences to potential employers, clients, and collaborators.
+* **Technologies:** Vanills HTML, CSS and JavaScript
+* **Features:**
+    * Interactive resume
+    * Project showcases with images and descriptions
+    * Contact form
+    * Skills and expertise section